meilisearch/specifications/text/0027-filter-and-facet-behavior.md

 ### II.
 Motivation

-Because the users need to set the attributes to `attributesForFaceting` no matter what they are using (`filters` or `facetFilters`) during the search, we need to re-define the usage of the filters/facets and stay as ISO as possible with the MeiliSearch v0.20.0.
+Because the users need to set the attributes to `attributesForFaceting` no matter what they are using (`filters` or `facetFilters`) during the search, we need to re-define the usage of the filters/facets and stay as backwards compatible as possible with the MeiliSearch v0.20.0.

 ### III.
 Additional Materials